nginx/unit-docs/source/configuration.rst

    * - :samp:`session`
      - Object, configures the TLS session cache and tickets for the listener.

-To use an earlier uploaded :ref:`certificate bundle <configuration-ssl>`, name it in the :samp:`certificate` option of the :samp:`tls` object:
+To use a certificate bundle you :ref:`uploaded <configuration-ssl>` earlier, name it in the :samp:`certificate` option of the :samp:`tls` object:

 .. code-block:: json